CodeSpirit-in/shivam-tiwari/README.md

-done with the finall changes
+done with the finall changes.